A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Introduction

-measures the maximal correlation between the SSVEP signal (of the optimal channel combination yielding that maximum) and the reference of a flickering frequency of interest (of the optimal harmonics combination yielding that maximum).
-Then, the frequency of the largest maximal correlation is selected as the final prediction. \textbf{Standard-CCA}\footnote{In this section Related Work, the techniques that we compare against in our performance evaluations are written in bold font.} generally demonstrates better ITR performance than PSDA and MEC methods \cite{lin2006frequency,mec-cca-comp}.
-Aforementioned methods do not incorporate individual data but incorporating as noted in \cite{extended-cca2} provides a significant ITR performance improvement.
-Therefore, many extensions of Standard-CCA are developed to that end, such as L1-MCCA \cite{L1-CCA}, \textbf{ITCCA} \cite{it-cca}, MwayCCA \cite{MwayCCA}, MsetCCA \cite{Mset-CCA}, PCCA \cite{pcca}, CACC \cite{CACC}, as well as a combination of Standard-CCA and the ITCCA method yielding Extended-CCA \cite{extended-cca,extended-cca2}.
-Among those methods, \textbf{Extended-CCA} and its improved version \textbf{m-Extended-CCA} are reported to outperform the others \cite{all_cca_comp, cca-jfpm}.
-Also, in \cite{filterbank-cca}, running the prediction algorithm in parallel on the multiple SSVEP signals obtained by applying a filter-bank (multiple band-pass filters) first and combining the results afterwards is shown to significantly increase the identification performance of the Standard-CCA method.
+In \cite{filterbank-cca}, running the prediction algorithm in parallel on the multiple SSVEP signals obtained by applying a filter-bank (multiple band-pass filters) first and combining the results afterwards is shown to significantly increase the identification performance of the Standard-CCA method.
 The reason for this improvement is that the filter-bank approach evaluates the contribution (to the identification) of each harmonic degree separately by using various sub-bands in the spectrum.
 This is supported in \cite{ssvepsnr} by that, as the degree increases, the harmonic magnitude drops but the SNR does not necessarily decrease since the noise reduces faster.
-We refer to the figure 7 of \cite{ssvepsnr} for a demonstration, where it is shown that the harmonics up to $50$ Hz (up to the $3$rd-$5$th harmonics in our case) maintains a relatively high SNR.
-We also observe this -by inspection- in our own signal analysis (cf. the spectrum example provided in Fig. \ref{fig:bcisystem} in the case of the harmonics of $10$ Hz up to the $3$rd degree).
+We refer to the seventh figure of \cite{ssvepsnr} for a demonstration, where it is shown that the harmonics up to $50$ Hz maintains a relatively high SNR.
 The filter-bank approach has become a standard procedure thereafter and many researchers have followed by utilizing it to increase the performance \cite{cca-jfpm,TS-CORRCA,trca,msTRCA}.